-The CSE alumni board will be an organization meant to develop and promote a sense of community between alumni and the CSE Department students and faculty.
-In steady state, the alumni board will consist of 12 alumni, chosen foremost by the person's interests, dedication, and inspiration towards the board mission.
+An organization meant to develop and promote a sense of community between alumni and the CSE Department students and faculty.
+In steady-state, the alumni board will consist of 12 alumni, chosen foremost by the person's interests, dedication, and inspiration towards the board mission.
 An ideal board would consist of a diverse set of alumni in terms of profession, highest degree, age, sex, ethnicity, graduation date, and geography.

 By engaging potential students.
 The department has three main recruiting activities: admit day for potential incoming students from high school, transfer admit day for potential incoming students from community colleges, and graduate student visit day for potential graduate students.
 Having board members attend these events would give a unique and honest perspective to our program that is hard to provide otherwise.